-PERRY, Ga – The Georgia Cotton Commission Board of Directors approved $770,924 in research for the 2023 crop year during the March board meeting.
+Perry, GA – The Georgia Cotton Commission Board of Directors approved $740,609 in research for the 2024 crop year during the March board meeting.

-The money will fund 20 projects that will be conducted by University of Georgia researchers and extension specialists.
-Projects range from funding for the UGA cotton team to research on resistant weeds, evaluating the economics of conservation production, monitoring water use efficiency, and many more.
+The money will fund 19 projects that will be conducted by University of Georgia researchers and extension specialists.
+Projects range from funding for the UGA cotton team to research on resistant weeds, evaluating the economics of conservation production, irrigation management and many more.
 The goal of this producer-funded research is to help cotton producers by conducting research that can either raise yields, promote efficiency or open new markets.

 All projects are vetted by both the commission board of directors and State Support Committee, made up of cotton producers from across the state, and the commission’s research review committee, which is made up of researchers, crop consultants and local UGA Extension Agriculture/Natural Resource agents.